RahulSharma119/InquireAI/README.md

 ### 💡 Inspiration
 This project is designed to make **your static documents conversational** — so you can query knowledge instantly with the power of **RAG + Generative AI**.

+---

+## 🔮 Future Improvements
+- Support for more file types (Excel, PPTX) and also for webpages (Links, html)
+- Persistent database-backed vector storage
+- Streaming responses from LLM
+- User accounts and role-based access